A buddy will help new postdocs from the very beginning.

 The role of a buddy for new postdocs

 Having a “buddy” when starting a new job can make a huge difference to the speed at which new postdocs manage to settle into the department, the organisation or the new country.
 Just knowing there is someone there to listen who is genuinely interested in helping them can make new postdocs feel supported.
 Therefore, a buddy will be assigned to each new postdoc at the start of the working contract.

 A buddy is a person of the same age group, meaning early career scientist, preferably working in the same department.
 A buddy‘s role is to help the new postdoc with all sorts of questions that might arise in a new working and living environment in the first couple of months.
 He or she should be easily approachable by the postdoc and willing to share his or her knowledge and experiences with the new postdoc.
 Especially at the very beginning, a buddy might also include the new postdoc in social activities or help establish the necessary connections so that the postdoc will be integrated more quickly in the new environment.

-The role and responsibility of a Buddy is not to act as a supervisor, but as a supportive colleague and friendly face.
-The role as buddy can vary according to the new postdoc and could include the following:
+Your role and responsibility as a buddy is not to act as a supervisor, but as a supportive colleague and friendly face.
+The role as buddy can vary according to the new postdoc and could include the following

 - Helping your new colleague to navigate his/her way around the department and the site.
 This could include short tours.
 Arrange a good time to take him/her around to understand the layout of the IPP site.

 - Showing her/him how to do aspects of their new job